 Individuals who are federally recognized tribal members or others eligible for Indian Health Service are exempt from managed care.
-Eligible individuals will have the opportunity to transition to a Tailored Plan to obtain Tailored Care Management or elect to obtain Tailored Care Management through their LME/MCO.
+Eligible individuals have the opportunity to transition to a Tailored Plan to obtain Tailored Care Management or elect to obtain Tailored Care Management through their LME/MCO.
 The EBCI Tribal Option is considered duplicative of Tailored Care Management.
-Standard Plan members who are eligible for Tailored Care Management will be able to transition to a Tailored Plan at any point during the coverage year to obtain Tailored Care Management.
+Standard Plan members who are eligible for Tailored Care Management can transition to a Tailored Plan at any point during the coverage year to obtain Tailored Care Management.